rubyonjets/jets/docs/_docs/routing/mount.md

     https://xbrp9dekhc.execute-api.us-west-2.amazonaws.com/dev/posts # works

 A quick way to fix this is use a [Custom Domain]({% link _docs/routing/custom-domain.md %}).
-Custom domain urls not have a stage name appeneding and will look something like this:
+Custom domain urls not have a stage name appended and will look something like this:

     https://demo-dev.example.com/posts # works